A 1940s Paris Metro newsstand aperitif set

 I had to wrest this Charles Greber Art Nouveau jardinière from the “homme de ma vie” He thought it would make a good receptacle for storing his hazelnuts.
 Well, it has been a bumper year for hazelnuts this year, but even so… Read more

-Stylish barware from the age of Art Deco.
 Who could resist the this dapper fox, with his paw on his breast, as he prepares to charm the cheese from the crow’s beak?

-Georges de Feure, a quintessential Art Nouveau designer
+Georges de Feure, designs on Art Nouveau

 Leune, and a brace of exotic birds

 This flamboyant Art Deco vase is a perfect example of the taste for enamelled glass in France in the 1920s.
 It was made by Leune, a Paris glass factory that was in business from around 1900 to 1930.
 Read more.